jaltgen/jaltgen.github.io/aboutme.md

 Let's create your and my next big thing, together.

 Self-improvement and honesty are ideals that shape my work.
 If there's something new to learn, I will dive right in.
-Beating around the bush isn't my way: I like to tell it straight and not spin a tale to my advantage.
+Beating around the bush isn't my way: I don't like spinning tales, but saying it like it is.

 What else do you need?